SQream/pysqream-blue/README.rst

 1. Python
 ^^^^^^^^^^^^

-The connector requires Python 3.6.5 or newer.
+The connector requires Python 3.9 or newer.
 To verify your version of Python:

 .. code-block:: console

    $ python --version
-   Python 3.7.3
+   Python 3.9

-Note: If both Python 2.x and 3.x are installed, you can run ``python3`` and ``pip3`` instead of ``python`` and ``pip`` respectively for the rest of this guide

 2. PIP
 ^^^^^^^^^^^^
-The Python connector is installed via ``pip``, the Python package manager and installer.
+The Python connector is installed via ``pip3``, the Python package manager and installer.

-We recommend upgrading to the latest version of ``pip`` before installing.
+We recommend upgrading to the latest version of ``pip3`` before installing.
 To verify that you are on the latest version, run the following command:

 .. code-block:: console

-   $ python -m pip install --upgrade pip
+   $ python -m pip3 install --upgrade pip
    Collecting pip
       Downloading https://files.pythonhosted.org/packages/00/b6/9cfa56b4081ad13874b0c6f96af8ce16cfbc1cb06bedf8e9164ce5551ec1/pip-19.3.1-py2.py3-none-any.whl (1.4MB)
         |████████████████████████████████| 1.4MB 1.6MB/s